-- At least one member appointed or designated staff have first aid certification level required by insurers; - The activities are covered by adequate insurance.
+- At least one member of the appointed or designated staff has the first aid certification level required by insurers; - The activities are covered by adequate insurance.

-Any breach of code of conduct by an employee or volunteer will be investigated and will lead to a disciplinary action if necessary.
+Any breach of this Code of Conduct by an employee or volunteer will be investigated and will lead to disciplinary measures if required.
 The consequences or disciplinary measures to be imposed shall be determined by the diocesan or parish authority, depending on the nature and severity of the incident.

+2 0.00

-Name and signature of the employee or volunteer
+Name and signature of the employee or volunteer Date

-Date
+,

+I agree to abide by this Code of Conduct.